luxfi/xwallet/src/constant/term-of-use.md

 For material changes to this policy, we will update the "last updated date" at the top of this page.

-In particular, if you do not accept the revised policies, please immediately stop your use of DeBank or Rabby.
+In particular, if you do not accept the revised policies, please immediately stop your use of DeBank or Lux.

 Your continued use of our services confirms your acceptance of our terms of use, as amended.
 If you do not agree to our terms of use, as amended, you must stop using our services.